 You can read all of the poems from the show online in pdf format.
 Other poems that touched me are "When You Are Old" by Yeats, "Sweet Spring is Your" by E.E.
 Cummings, and the Chinese poem, "Thoughts on a Still Night" by Li Bai.

-This artilce was posted on Saturday, May 21st, 2011 at 9:49 am and is filed under China, Chinese, Countries & Cultures, English, Haiku, Japan, Japanese, Japanese Poems, Languages, Movies, TV & The Internet, Poems, Poetry, Poets.
+This article was posted on Saturday, May 21st, 2011 at 9:49 am and is filed under China, Chinese, Countries & Cultures, English, Haiku, Japan, Japanese, Japanese Poems, Languages, Movies, TV & The Internet, Poems, Poetry, Poets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.